maggu2810/maggu2810.github.io/docs/linux/usb-boot.md

 The operation has completed successfully.
 ```

-Ungplug and plug in the USB stick.
+Unplug and plug in the USB stick.

 ```
 mkfs.vfat -n EFI_USBLIN /dev/sdb1